Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 You now have to register to use the chat, you can do that at <a href="https://tinychat.com"   rel="nofollow ugc"  >Tinychat</a> , I apologise about that.

 You can now access dark mode!
 I've added screenshots on how to turn it on, I hope it helps.

-Tinychat have now removed YouTube!
-Hopefully this temporary, So again I apologise about that.

 This plugin is used for BuddyPress to add Tinychat video chat to Groups, so add https://tinychat.com and https://www.ruddernation.com to your whitelist, This uses the Tinychat video chat using HTML5 WebRTC so this can be used on nearly all devices,